nternetinspired/typography-tester/README.md

 <h1>Typography tester</h1>
 <p>A single page of html used to test the typographical basics of your project.
-It shoud contain all the things your CSS will have to deal with.
+It should contain all the things your CSS will have to deal with.
 This will help you not forget to style them!</p>

 <h2>Usage</h2>
 <p>Push the ‘Raw’ button (top right!), copy and paste into your editor, or html project.
 Then just check your browser.</p>